cmdl-dev/run-build.nvim/README.md

 ## Usage

 ### Commands
-- `:RunBuildSelect`: Set or update the build command for the current project.
+- `:RunBuildSelect`: Set the build command (e.g., `odin build .`).
-- `:RunBuildSilent`: Run the build in the background.
-If errors occur, the quickfix list opens automatically.
+- `:RunBuildSilent`: Runs the command in the background.
+Opens quickfix if it fails, clears/closes it if it passes.
-- `:RunBuildBuffer`: Run the build in a vertical split.
+- `:RunBuildBuffer`: Opens a vertical split showing the live output.

-### Keybindings (in Build Output buffer)
+### In-Buffer Keybinds
+When using `:RunBuildBuffer`, these are available locally:
-- `<Leader>aq`: Add errors from the current output buffer to the quickfix list.
+- `<Leader>aq`: Filter the current buffer and move error lines to the quickfix list.
-- `<Esc>`: Close the output buffer window.
+- `<Esc>`: Close the output split.

 ## License
 MIT